 Chediak-Higashi syndrome is a rare disease of the immune and nervous systems that involves pale-colored hair, eyes, and skin.

 Chediak-Higashi syndrome is passed down through families (inherited).
 It is an autosomal recessive disease.
-This means that both parents must pass the faulty gene to the child to show symptoms of the disease.
+This means that both parents are carriers of a non-working copy of the gene, and each parent must pass their non-working gene to the child for them to show symptoms of the disease.

 Defects have been found in the CHS1 (also called LYST) gene.
 The primary defect in this disease is found in certain substances normally present in skin cells and certain white blood cells.